Prepare for Windows 11

 The following are some common use cases and the corresponding Microsoft Intune capabilities that support them:

-• Configure rules and control settings for users, apps, and devices: When you enroll devices in Microsoft Intune, administrators have full control over apps, settings, features, and security for both Windows 11 and Windows 10.
+• Configure rules and control settings for users, apps, and devices: When you enroll devices in Microsoft Intune, you have full control over apps, settings, features, and security for both Windows 11 and Windows 10.
 You can also use app protection policies to require multifactor authentication (MFA) for specific apps.

 Review servicing approach and policies